Forest fires are becoming more frequent - even north of the Alps

 Technical measures

-• Optimise the water supply in endangered areas with extinguishing water basins, hydrant networks and barriers for the damming of water bodies
+• Optimise water supply in endangered areas, e.g. with optimised forest road access for fire engines, fire water basins, hydrant networks or barriers to prevent water from accumulating

 • Improve weather, humidity and wind forecasts